PaulFreund/SpheroRAW/Readme.md

 	std::vector<SpheroMessage> newMessages = device->receive();

 A SpheroMessage can either contain a response packet which is indicated by a nonzero sequenceId or a asynchroneus packet which is indicated by a nonzero idCode.
+To see debug messages from the raw commands define SPHERORAW_DEBUG_DEBUG in the library

 ## SpheroRAW API